MaJo25/SimpleWebApp/README.md

                 syslog-address: "Address of syslog collector"

 2. Deploy endpoint protection on the servers.
 Both the WAF container and the Webapplication container.
-3. Utilize some form of container rumtime monitoring on the Node.
+3. Utilize some form of container runtime monitoring on the Node.
 E.g. [Aqua Security](https://www.aquasec.com/)
 ---

 ## <a id=quickstart></a>Quick start for local development **ONLY**